mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_actions_error_reasons"
 >title="Actions error reasons"
->abstract="XX"
+>abstract="The Actions error reasons table and graph provide a thorough summary of errors encountered during the execution of your actions, offering a comprehensive overview of issues that may have occurred."

 ![](assets/journey_action_error.png)

 The **[!UICONTROL Action Error Reasons]** table and graph offer a comprehensive overview of errors that occurred during the execution of your **[!UICONTROL Actions]**.

 ### Events by origin {#events-origin}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_events_origin"
 >title="Events by origin"
->abstract="XX"
+>abstract="The Events by Origin table and graphs offer a view of the successful reception of your events.
+These visual representations allow you to precisely identify the events that were effectively received, providing valuable insights into the performance and impact of each event within your journey."

 ![](assets/journey_events_origin.png)

-The **[!UICONTROL Events by origin]** table and graphs provide a detailed perspective on the successful reception of your **[!UICONTROL Events]**.
-Through these visual representations, you can discern precisely which of your **[!UICONTROL Events]** were effectively received, offering valuable insights into the performance and impact of individual events within your journey.
+The **[!UICONTROL Events by origin]** table and graphs provide a detailed perspective on the successful reception of your **[!UICONTROL events]**.
+Through these visual representations, you can discern precisely which of your **[!UICONTROL events]** were effectively received, offering valuable insights into the performance and impact of individual events within your journey.

 ### Events received by event {#events-received}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_events_received"
 >title="Events received by event"
->abstract="XX"
+>abstract="The Events Received by Event graph empowers you to identify and analyze the specific events within your journey that was executed effectively, delivering valuable insights into the performance and success rates of individual events."

 ![](assets/journey_event_received.png)

-The **[!UICONTROL Events received by event]** graph enables you to identify and analyze which specific **[!UICONTROL Event]** within your journey was effectively executed, providing valuable insights into the performance and success rates of individual events.
+The **[!UICONTROL Events received by event]** graph enables you to identify and analyze which specific **[!UICONTROL event]** within your journey was effectively executed, providing valuable insights into the performance and success rates of individual events.

 ### Top events {#top-events}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_top_events"
 >title="Top events"
->abstract="XX"
+>abstract="The Top Events table consolidates essential data about your events, offering concise observations on both the frequency and performance of each individual event."

 ![](assets/journey_top_events.png)